 - 2-3 drops food coloring

-- ¼ tsp extract for flavoring add more or less as desired
+- ¼ teaspoon extract for flavoring add more or less as desired

 - Measure sugar and pour into a large mixing bowl.
 Add food coloring to sugar and stir using a rubber spatula to spread out color.

 - Next add oil and extract.
 Stir until everything is well blended.

 - Spoon sugar scrub mixture into Mason jars.
 Seal by hand and add twine and decorative touches as desired.